 Although doctors will often advise that no treatment is needed for a sinus headache, as this kind of infection will typically resolve itself on its own, there are a number of things you can try to release the tension and relieve the pain.
 Ways to treat a sinus headache include:

 - Over-the-counter painkillers – while not a solution that should be used for more than 10 consecutive days without consulting a doctor, non-prescription drugs such as ibuprofen, paracetamol or naproxen sodium can help to relieve the pain.

 - Nasal decongestants – designed to open your blocked sinus cavities, nasal decongestants can remove mucus build up, help you breathe more comfortably, and relieve sinus congestion headaches in the process.

 - Antihistamines – if you are sure that your sinusitis is caused by allergies, antihistamines can work to halt allergic reactions, reducing mucus in your sinuses and helping to alleviate sinus headaches.

-- Avoid irritants – less of a treatment, more preventative advice, trying to avoid key triggers that cause sinusitis and sinus headaches is sensible.
+- Avoid irritants – it’s less of a treatment and more preventative advice, but trying to avoid key triggers that cause sinusitis and sinus headaches is sensible.
 Try to avoid cigarette smoke, areas with high pollen counts, certain chemicals, or any other substance that can cause you to develop a headache.